 • Are highly regulated and need to meet strict compliance requirements

-Never rush into cloud migration.
-Instead, first, assess all on-premise applications, and determine which ones can move into the cloud as-is and which ones you should first optimize.
+Take your time with cloud migration.
+Instead, first, assess all on-premise applications and determine which ones can move into the cloud as-is and which ones you should optimize.

-Also, identify the applications that should not be moved at all, and leave them out of the migration planning.
+Also, identify the applications that should be kept in the migration planning.

 How much data do you need to move?
-Which workloads should you move?
+Which workloads should you proceed with?
 What are the critical business and IT objectives driving the need for migration?
 Get clarity on these issues before the migration with a pre-migration assessment.

 Without a proper pre-migration assessment, you may encounter unpleasant surprises later, such as unexpected costs, high latency, and security risks.

-A systematic migration strategy is essential if you plan to move your entire IT infrastructure to the cloud.
-A well-thought-out strategy will help you clarify your migration goals, needs, security challenges, resources, dependencies, and costs.
+A systematic migration strategy is essential to move your IT infrastructure to the cloud.
+A well-thought-out plan will help you clarify your migration goals, needs, security challenges, resources, dependencies, and costs.

-It will also help you identify the most efficient way to migrate applications, workloads, and data (lift and shift, move and improve, rip and replace, and so forth), and accordingly, create the most feasible plan.
+It will also help you identify the most efficient way to migrate applications, workloads, and data (lift and shift, move and improve, rip and replace, etc.) and create the most feasible plan.

-With a detailed plan, you can simplify a complicated migration project by breaking it down into stages.
+You can simplify a complicated migration project with a detailed plan by breaking it down into stages.
 You can assign timelines to each activity, set milestones, and prepare workloads for a seamless move.
 A plan will also clarify whether you are better off investing in migration services provided by an external cloud migration expert.

 There are several cloud environments to choose from.
-In a public cloud, the provider owns and runs all services you can use on a pay-as-you-go basis; and you can everage all the other benefits we discussed earlier.
+In a public cloud, the provider owns and runs all services you can use on a pay-as-you-go basis, and you can leverage all the other benefits we discussed earlier.

 With a private cloud, only one organization owns and uses all resources in the cloud.
 This approach is best if you need advanced customization and maximum control over resources, costs, and security.

-Another option is the hybrid cloud model, which combines private and public clouds and gives you the flexibility to move resources between the two.
+Another option is the hybrid cloud model, which combines private and public clouds and allows you to move resources between the two.

 Finally, with a multi-cloud environment, you can use multiple cloud services in a single environment to realize the benefits of various cloud providers while reducing your reliance on anyone.

 Most organizations find that a hybrid strategy offers the best way to meet their IT and business goals.
-Still, that may not be true for your specific organization.
-Make sure you assess the various kinds of cloud environments in the context of your specific needs.
+Still, that may be different for your specific organization.
+Make sure you assess the various kinds of cloud environments in the context of your particular needs.

-People with the right skills are essential to managing the new dynamic infrastructure, workflows, virtual machines (VMs), containerization, microservices, and other assets that exist in a cloud environment.
+People with the right skills are essential to managing the new dynamic infrastructure, workflows, Virtual Machines (VMs), containerization, microservices, and other assets in a cloud environment.
 Cloud applications and sensitive data also require different management skills.
-So assure that the right people are in place before the migration.
+So, ensure that the right people are in place before the migration.

-If possible, provide hands-on training to these employees and other stakeholders, so they can quickly adapt to their new roles and responsibilities.
+Provide hands-on training to these employees and other stakeholders so they can quickly adapt to their new roles and responsibilities.

-Also, focus on educating employees on critical issues like the pillars of cloud security and compliance, so you don’t end up creating new vulnerabilities that make your cloud workloads or data attractive targets for threat actors.
+Also, focus on educating employees on critical issues like the pillars of cloud security and compliance so you don’t create new vulnerabilities that make your cloud workloads or data attractive targets for threat actors.

 ZenGRC Is Designed for Cloud Security Management